One Click Booster removal instructions

 Remove rogue extensions from Internet browsers:

-At the time of research One Click Booster did not install any unwanted browser extensions.
-However note that some unwanted applications can be installed together with adware and browser hijackers.
-If you see unwanted ads or get unwanted redirects when browsing the Internet continue with the removal guide below.
+At time of research, One Click Booster did not install any unwanted browser extensions, however, some unwanted applications are installed together with adware and browser hijackers.
+If you experience unwanted ads or redirects when browsing the internet, continue with the removal guide below.

 Video showing how to remove potentially unwanted browser add-ons:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently-installed suspicious browser extensions, select these entries and click "Remove".